jbeck018/howlerops/backend-go/ENTERPRISE_INTEGRATION_EXAMPLE.md

 # Enterprise Features Integration Example

-This guide shows how to integrate all Phase 5 enterprise features into your SQL Studio backend.
+This guide shows how to integrate all Phase 5 enterprise features into your Howlerops backend.

 ## Complete Integration Example